 I have become addicted to making wreaths for every season, and with good reason: it is fun, inexpensive and it makes such a statement piece!
 Last weekend we dug out all of our Christmas decorations.
-There were of course several Christmas wreaths that I had made years ago, but I still felt that we needed/ deserved/ had to have a new wreath this year.
+There were of course several Christmas wreaths that I had made years ago, but I still felt that we HAD to have a new wreath this year.

-The idea of this Monogram Christmas wreath was “born” several months ago when I found the big circular wooden initial at Michael’s craft store.
+The idea of this Monogram Christmas wreath was “born” several months ago when I found the big circular wooden monogram wreath.
 I HAD to have it, and I figured I would decide what to do with it at a later date.

 Hot glue gun (my favorite tool of all time!)

 Easy Steps to Make Your Wreath:

 - Be sure to do this outside to avoid overspray and crazy fumes.
 (Click here for spray painting tips and tricks.)

 - Wrap the outside circle of the wood initial with strands of green tinsel.